lloydchang/client-side-canary-deployment/docs/ANALYTICS.md

 1. **Client-side tracking**: The `canary.js` and `analytics.js` scripts automatically track:
    - Pageviews with version information (stable/canary)
    - Error events with stack traces and context
-   - Feature flag evaluations
-   - Custom events defined in your application

 2. **PostHog dashboard**: All events are sent to your PostHog instance where you can:
    - Build custom dashboards for monitoring